SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 How should this feature be introduced and taught to existing UI5 Tooling users?
 -->

-Provide proper documentation :-)
+Updated UI5 Tooling documentation:

+* JSDoc for TaskUtil class
-Update the custom task example to include the ProjectBuildContext, however state that this is just some optional API that can be used if there is a need to (see [Drawbacks](#drawbacks)).
+* Update the custom task example to include the taskUtil parameter, however state that this is just some optional API that can be used if there is a need to (see [Drawbacks](#drawbacks)).

 ## Drawbacks